gabriellopes00/buzzl/src/fixtures/script.md

 - all IDs (except apiKey) will be UUIDs
 - each service has a maximum of 20 feedbacks and 20 for NPS request per day
 - if the client send a feedback with email, allow service manager to send a message to this email
+- if max requests is reached, cache all feedbacks by service, in the first requests, the others will use the cached data

 # tools and feats